StimulCross/nestjs-ttl-cache/README.md

 The `ConfigService` will be injected into the `useFactory` function.
 Note that in the example above, `ConfigModule` is global, so it does not need to be imported to the `TtlCacheModule`.

-Another option is to use class factories with `useClass` and `useExisting`. `useClass` creates a new instance of the given class, while `useExisting` uses the single shared instance.
-The provider must implement `TtlCacheOptionsFactory` interface:
+Alternatively, you can employ class factories using `useClass` or `useExisting`.
+The `useClass` option creates a new instance of the specified class, whereas `useExisting` returns the shared instance.
+Note that the provider must implement the `TtlCacheOptionsFactory` interface.

 ```ts
 interface TtlCacheOptionsFactory {